hillaryyang/hillaryyang.github.io/_posts/2024-02-07-Breadcrumbs.md

 and rarely, it's an easing, world-shattering relief

-which dampens the pain of memory.
+which snuffs out the pain of memory.

 I'm all chopped into pieces.

 I'm left in Amherst, in Wichita, and in Bloomington.

-I left behind the child who loved to play in the roadside gutters in the summer rain,
+I left behind the child who loved to play in the roadside gutters when it rained,

 who loved the smell of sunburnt tomatoes and fresh dill,